< !--Google Tag Manager-- > Digital Media Animation/Games/Visual Effects (DAGV) | Utah Valley University Academic Catalog

 Corequisite(s): DAGV 3450

-Emphasizes the application of pre-production processes in the development of a multi-semester project for animation and game development projects.
-Includes research, writing, scripting, designing, storyboarding, and pre-visualization of a short title.
+Emphasizes the application of production processes in the development of a semester-long animated title completed in a team environment.
+Includes research, writing, scripting, designing, storyboarding, production, and rendering of a short title.

 DAGV 3460.
 Game Development III.
 (3 Credits)